tuckervbos/insight-reflective-journaling-app/README.md

 Insight: Reflective Journaling is designed to help users track their daily thoughts, moods, and goals.
 Built with an emphasis on a smooth, wave-inspired UI/UX, it allows individuals to organize their reflections, visualize progress, and leverage AI sentiment analysis for deeper insights.

-Insight: Reflective Journaling aims to provide a calming, wave-like interface for tracking your daily reflections.
+Insight: Reflective Journaling aims to provide a calming, fluid interface for tracking your daily reflections.
 It enables users to create journal entries, categorize them with tags, set goals, track milestones, and optionally leverage AI services for sentiment analysis.
 The fluid design and subtle animations support a tranquil, mindful experience.

 ## 2. Features